PFTL/website/content/blog/22_Step_by_step_qt.rst

         cam = Camera(0)
         print(cam)

-If you just run ``models.py``, you will see a message is printed to the screen.
+If you just run ``models.py``, you will see a message printed to the screen.
 You may have noticed also that in the example above, we are not closing the camera, we have forgotten about that method!
 Of course, you can always access the ``cam.cap`` attribute, but it would be much more elegant not to access the controller itself, since later on, another camera may use a different method for finalizing the communication.
 Now that we are at it, we can define the new method:

 .. code-block:: python

     def close_camera(self):
         self.cap.release()

-And it could be actually nice to initialize the communication with the camera not when we initialize the class, but when we decide to initialize it.
+And it could be actually nice to initialize the communication with the camera not when we instantiate the class, but when we decide.
 In that way, we can re-open the camera even if we have executed the ``close_camera`` method.

 .. code-block:: python